In Case of Emergency, Call 9-1-1

 Dispose of weeds and plant materials in designated compost areas.

-To avoid overspray onto other plots, do not spray pesticides on windy days.
+To avoid over-spray onto other plots, do not spray pesticides on windy days.
 Use of herbicides is prohibited.

 Do not plant tall or sprawling crops that might interfere with other garden plots.
+Be mindful of adjacent plots.

-Do debris of any kind should be left at the site.
-Use trash receptacles available.
 Park only in the parking lot.
 Do not drive vehicles on the grass.

 No amplified music allowed.